beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 You may always use the `mounted` property to check if the component is in the DOM or not.

-You have the option to return a function to perform cleanups which is executed like [onDestroy](./web-component.md#onDesctroy).
+You have the option to return a function to perform cleanups, which is executed like [onDestroy](./web-component.md#onDesctroy).

 ```javascript
 class MyButton extends WebComponent {